barna1988/keep_notes_mean/README.md

-Instructions to start:
-    1. Start Mongo db service
-    2. Start Mongo terminal (optional)
-    3. Start User micro service (userService) - npm start
-    4. Start Note micro service (noteService) - npm start
-    5. Start Web micro service (web-app) - npm start

 Course Completion Assignment
 Notes Application (similar to Google Keep)

-Design & implement, Notes Application as a personal productivity tool for quickly taking (& saving) notes, organize notes efficiently, accessible from any device, add reminders with robust search and indexing capability, below are its salient features.
+Design & implement, Notes Application as a personal productivity tool for quickly taking (& saving) notes, organize notes efficiently, accessible from any device, add reminders with robust search and indexing capability, bellow are its salient features.

-The application is expected to handle concurrent requests of 200 to 300 per second, with response time of each request less than 1 to 2 millisecond
+The application is expected to handle concurrent requests of 200 to 300 per second, with response time of each request in less than 1 to 2 millisecond

 Core features (mandatory to implement)

-    Subscribed users can List Notes, Save notes, Group  the notes, can mark specific notes as favorite Perform operations on one or more selected notes and add them to a group, mark as favourite, share with other users, delete them and bulk upload.
+    Subscribed users can List Notes, Save notes, Group  the notes, can mark specific notes as favorit Perform operations on one or more selected notes and add them to a group, mark as favourite, share with other users, delete them and bulk upload.
     Search notes based on title.
     Integration of User Interface with backend logic.

 User Account features (mandatory to implement)